wootencl/apidocs-v4/source/includes/_claimstatus.md

 ```
 *Available modes of operation: real-time*

-The Claims Status endpoint allows an application to request information about
+The Claims Status Endpoint allows an application to request information about
 previously submitted claims.
 You can send a request to a payer to determine
 where the claim is in their adjudication system and the status of the claim.

-The PokitDok Claims Status endpoint can be used to query the status of multiple
+The PokitDok Claims Status Endpoint can be used to query the status of multiple
 claims.
 To learn how to form such a request and understand how the
-[claims](#claims) and [claims status](#claims_status) endpoints work together,
+[Claims](#claims) and [Claims Status](#claims_status) Endpoints work together,
 see [claims API workflow](https://platform.pokitdok.com/claim-processing).

 Please note that on average it takes 5-7 days for a claim to enter a payer’s